whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are People So Selfish.md

-## Chapter 5: Encouraging Generosity vs Encouraging Selfishness
+## Chapter 6: Why Are People So Selfish?

 In every healthy culture I've found, elders consistently train children to be generous, and to see selfishness as a threat to their way of life.